-- Step 1 Select the contact to delete. - Step 2 Do one of the following: - Right-click and then select Delete Contact. - In the main menu, choose Edit > Contacts > Delete Contact.

-- Use the keyboard shortcut you have defined, as described in Defining and Editing Keyboard Shortcuts, page 6-2. - Step 3 In the confirmation message, click Yes.
+- Step 1 Select the contact to delete. - Step 2 Do one of the following: - Right-click and then select Delete Contact. - In the main menu, choose Edit > Contacts > Delete Contact. - Use the keyboard shortcut you have defined, as described in Defining and Editing Keyboard Shortcuts, page 6-2. - Step 3 In the confirmation message, click Yes.

-Editing Contacts In Directory Groups
+Editing Contacts In Directory Groups and the Corporate Directory

-You can edit the information belonging to a contact in a directory group.

-You cannot edit contacts that have been synchronized into the corporate directory.
+You can edit all the information belonging to a contact in a directory group and some of the information for a contact synchronized into the corporate directory.